willfrew/node-random-org/README.md

 # `random-org`
 _A lightweight wrapper around the Random.org json-rpc api for Node.js_

-[Random.org](https://www.random.org) is a random number generation as a service provider.
+[Random.org](https://www.random.org) is a random number generation as-a-service provider.
 According to their homepage, they're using 'atmospheric fluctuations' to generate said random bits.